elecfreaks/learn-en/microbitKit/Magic_wand_kit/Magic_wand_kit_case_04.md

 ### Step 3
-Initialize the Neopixel strips to connect to P8 with 8 beads and set the variable to -1 in the on start brick.
+Initialize the RainbowLED strips to connect to P8 with 8 beads and set the variable to -1 in the on start brick.

 ![](./images/magicwand_case_04_07.png)